-The LDS Church has filmed these records and you can order a film via their web site, so that you can view it at a Family History Centre at a LDS church near you.
-You can order online, and the catalogue page for the pre-1857 crew lists is here.
-Scroll down their catalogue page to see the list of the films.
+The LDS Church has filmed these records and the images are available online (but only at a LDS Family History Centre unless you are a member of the LDS Church).
+The catalogue page for the pre-1857 crew lists is here.
+Scroll down their catalogue page to see the list of films.

 In 1845 the Board of Trade set up a system of voluntary examinations of competency for masters and mates of foreign-going British merchant ships.
 Under the Mercantile Marine Act of 1850 this was made compulsory and was later extended to masters and mates in the home trade (defined as the coast of Great Britain, which then included Ireland, and the near continent between the Elbe and Brest).

 The regulations for the examination can be seen in the Mercantile Navy List (MNL), for example in the first, 1849, edition.
 One of the reasons for establishing MNL was probably to publicise the improvements in the regulation of merchant shipping of which the 1845 act was part and to provide a convenient list of qualified masters and mates.